gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 over preparations for arranging a meeting to discuss how best assemble a committee that would decide on the process to be used to determine who would be in charge of arranging celebration of yet another anniversary of my ascension to the throne.
-My mind wandered as he spoke---or fled, rather, as it was wont to do whenever I subject to the drone of that singularly joyless man.
+My mind wandered as he spoke—or fled, rather, as it was wont to do whenever I subject to the drone of that singularly joyless man.
 How could it be seventeen years?
 What had I been doing all that time?